 Heat therapies are also helpful, especially after 48 hours from the onset of symptoms.
 They cause increased blood flow and relax the muscles.

 Osteoporosis: The vertebrae are prone to compression fractures if the bones become brittle and porous.

 Musculoskeletal strain: Repeated or sudden awkward movements and constant strains on your back can cause painful muscle spasms.

-Disk bulging: The disk works as a cushion between the vertebrae.
-Nucleus pulposus, which is a soft material inside the disk, can bulge and press on nearby nerve roots, causing pain.
+Disc bulging: The disc works as a cushion between vertebrae.
+Nucleus pulposus, which is a soft material inside the disc, can bulge and press on nearby nerve roots, causing pain.

 Arthritis: Spinal arthritis can lead to back pain secondary to spinal canal stenosis, which is characterized by the narrowing of the space around the spinal cord.

 Skeletal abnormalities: Scoliosis, which is the abnormal curvature of the spine to one side, can lead to back pain later in life.